mdn/content/files/en-us/web/accessibility/aria/roles/link_role/index.md

 A `link` widget provides an interactive reference to a resource.
 The target resource can be either external or local, i.e., either outside or within the current page or application.

-> **Note:** Where possible, it is recommended that you use a native {{HTMLElement("a")}} element rather than the link role, as native elements are more widely supported by older user agents and assistive technology.
+> **Note:** Where possible, it is recommended that you use a native {{HTMLElement("a")}} element rather than the `link` role, as native elements are more widely supported by user agents and assistive technology.
 Native {{HTMLElement("a")}} elements also support keyboard and focus requirements by default, without need for additional customization.

 ## Description

 The `link` role is used to identify an element that creates a hyperlink to a resource that is in the application or external.

 When not using semantic HTML for its intended purpose, interactive features must be re-implemented.
-For example, when `role="link"` is added to an element, <kbd>tab</kbd> should be able to be used to give focus to the link, and <kbd>enter</kbd> to execute the link.
+For example, when `role="link"` is added to an element, the <kbd>tab</kbd> should enable giving focus to the link and <kbd>enter</kbd> should execute the link when focused.

 Use the {{HTMLattrXRef('tabindex')}} attribute with a value of `0` to ensure the link is in the correct tab focus order.

 > **Warning:** Applying the `link` role to an element will not cause browsers to enhance the element with standard link appearance or behaviors, such as underlining, focus rings, navigation to the link target, or context menu actions.
 That's the developer's responsibility.